aa2955/aa2955/README.md

-👋 Hello, I'm Anurag Agarwal, a rising junior CS major at NJIT.
+👋 Hello, I'm Anurag Agarwal, a 4th year CS major at NJIT.

 🚀 Passionate about coding and technology, I'm on a journey to expand my knowledge and skills in the world of software development.
 I enjoy diving into various programming languages and exploring different domains of computer science.